-- GO TO A SAFE PLACE. - Get support from someone you trust. - Call a 24-hour, anonymous crisis/support line. - Get the medical attention you need.
+- GO TO A SAFE PLACE. - Get support from someone you trust (friend, family member) - Call 911 if you want to report the sexual assault to the police and/or call a 24-hour, rape crisis or sexual assault centre if you would like accompaniment to the police station or doctor. - Get the medical attention you need.
 Once injuries are treated, physicians can offer medication to protect you from sexually transmitted diseases and prevent pregnancy.
-It is important to get treatment within 72 hours. - Decide if you want to report the sexual assault to the police. - Remember that you are NOT at fault.
+It is important to get treatment within 72 hours. - Remember that you are NOT at fault (eg: what you were wearing or drinking).
 The person who did this to you is at fault and committed a criminal act.